MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

     S = k_{\Gamma} \  log\left(\frac{\nu \left(\Omega\right) }{\nu \left(P\right)} \right) = k_{\Gamma} \  log\left( \nu \left(\Omega\right) \right)

 because by our definitions is :math:`\nu(P)` equal to :math:`1`.
 Our theory can be considered of a physical assumbtion about the entropy of the dynamic memory.
-We have no way to prove that the true (physical) thermodynamic entropy of the dynamic memory is realy given by our expression.
+We have no way to prove that the true (physical) thermodynamic entropy of the dynamic memory is really given by our expression.
 It is a claim we did and that tried to test it by exploring some of the consequences.
 Interestingly, this equation for entropy is very similar to the equation of Boltzmann